Skip to main content

 The Aromatase-Estradiol Axis in Male TRT

 The aromatase enzyme is ubiquitously expressed throughout the body, with high concentrations in adipose tissue, the brain, bone, and gonads.
-In the context of TRT, the total administered dose of testosterone and the patient’s are the primary determinants of the rate of aromatization.
+In the context of TRT, the total administered dose of testosterone and the patient’s body composition are the primary determinants of the rate of aromatization.

 A higher testosterone level provides more substrate for the enzyme, and a higher percentage of body fat provides more enzymatic machinery for the conversion.
 This leads to a fundamental challenge in TRT ∞ elevating testosterone to a therapeutic level without concurrently elevating estradiol to a supra-physiological, and therefore problematic, level.